Vrolijkx/platform-proxy/README.md

 - Changing translations on the fly.
     workaround: refresh bundle

-## Posible improvments
+## Posible improvements

 - Watching files for changes
 - Adding extra js files/ ui modules to the returned '/uimanager' calls
-- Injecting liverreload in the index.html file
+- Injecting liverreload in the index.html file.